theneekz/TheFriendlyPawsGroomingShop/README.md

 the owner would like a site for making appointments.
 That way she can spend less time barking on the phone and more time pampering her pals.

-Open 7 days a week from 10am - 6pm, this app will aim to allow customers to sign up for (A) a Nail Trim, (B) a Hair Cut, or (C) a Bath and Tidy (en-tails a bath, teeth cleaning, hair cut, and nail trim).
+Open 6 days a week from 7:30am - 2pm on weekdays, 9am - 1pm on
-Each customer will have to create an account, enter their dog's name, enter the pampering option they would like their pal to receive, and most importantly - the date and time.
+Saturdays, this app will aim to allow customers to sign up for a Nail Trim, a Hair Cut, or a Bath and Tidy (en-tails a bath, teeth cleaning, hair cut, and nail trim).
+Each customer will have to create an account, enter the pampering option they would like their pal to receive, and most importantly - select the date and time.
 As patrons fill up the schedule, new customers should be unable to reserve the booked time slots.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).